codecraftblog/codecraftblog.github.io/_drafts/concurrent_for_loops.md

 Loops are a common used in almost all programs.
-In the post we look at how we can use the available Multi core hardware to speed up loops by executing multiple iterations in parallel. iOS? more specifically the GDC provides the concurrentPerorm API that allws us to execute loops in paralle and geain a boost.
+In the post we look at how we can use the available Multi core hardware to speed up loops by executing multiple iterations in parallel. iOS? more specifically the GCD provides the concurrentPerorm API that allws us to execute loops in paralle and geain a boost.
 But wait.. there's a catch.
 There are few things to keep in mind, for eg: Synchrnization, dependencies..

 In this post we look at how we can use loops to make speed up our loops.